What You Need to Know About Flying Budget Airlines in Canada

 Tempted to fly the frugal skies?
 Make sure you know what is—and isn't—included in the ticket before you book.

 Canada’s Budget Airlines: What to Expect

-With the recent launch of Lynx Air, Canada’s skies are getting increasingly crowded with budget airlines.
-Some of them are betting big on success—Lynx alone has committed to adding up to 46 new Boeing 737s to their fleet in the next seven years.
-But those who choose Lynx, Flair, Swoop or Air Canada Rouge may be in for some surprises, even before you board the plane.
+With the 2022 launch of Lynx Air, Canada’s skies are getting increasingly crowded with budget airlines.
+Some of them are betting big on success—Lynx alone has committed to adding up to 46 new Boeing 737s to their fleet over the next several years.
+But those who choose Lynx, Flair, or Air Canada Rouge may be in for some surprises, even before you board the plane.
 If you’re thinking about booking a seat for a budget-friendly getaway, here’s what you should keep in mind.

 Be Prepared to Pay for Extra Services

 Know up front: a budget airline’s stripped-down business model gets you a seat on a plane flying from A to B—and nothing more.
 That’s how they’re able to turn a profit.
 Julie Gilcrest, an advisor with The Travel Agent Next Door, a Toronto-based travel agency, says a number of services most people consider core or fundamental—and which usually come free on “legacy carriers” like Air Canada and WestJet—come with extra costs.
 “Make sure to read the fine print,” she says.